FarhanDhanani/FAST_MT_Shop_Savvy_Bot/README.md

 A Neo4j-OpenAI-&-OLLAMA-backed Chatbot using Python/Streamlit

+## BASIC IDEA
+Our core idea is to build a an AI shopping platform, which has whats-up like chat interface!

+1. It can listen users queries and respond with appropriate product.
+2. It can read users text based queries  and respond with appropriate product.
+3. It can process an input video and analyze user query related to the given video then respond with suitable similar products in which user is specifically intrested.

+For more details checkout quick video demos [here in demo directory](demo/) or [detilaed documentation here](docs/)

-To run the application locally, you must setup following thigs
+To run the application locally, you must setup following things
-- CLIP Model (for video processing)
+1. CLIP Model (for video processing)
-- OLLAMA or OPEN AI account
+2. OLLAMA or OPEN AI account
-- Neo4j Desktop Version
+3. Neo4j Desktop Version
-- secrets.toml file
+4. secrets.toml file
-- Config File
+5. Config File

 ## SETUP CLIP Model